sapiens/blog/_posts/2016-3-2-ado-net-manual-mapping.md

 Yes, it's _faster_ to use SqlFu to map to dynamic, but that's not the point.
 In fairness, when doing dynamic mappings, we're cheating a bit, by using specially crafted objects.However, the interested part wasn't this.
 The interesting part was transforming the relative numbers to absolute numbers.

 Sure, manually mappings are 2x faster but you see, it's the difference between 4 microseconds and 8 microseconds.
 Let me put that into perspecitve: assuming you have a 1 ms query, which is a _very fast_ query, the performance gain you get by doing things manually is ....
 0.4%.
 For a 1 ms query.
-Let that sink a bit.
+Let that sink in for a bit.

 You're spending at least 30 seconds (that's 30 000 000 microseconds) writing boring, repetitive and error prone code for a 0.4% performance gain (and that's when you're query is already fast).
 Sure, you might say that "every microsecond counts" but if you need _that_ kind of performance, I'm afraid you've chosen the wrong platform to start with. .Net is fast, but in a scenario where _every_ microsecond matters, carefully written C code is much better.